geneontology/protege-tutorial/docs/Entities.md

 ![](./media/image9.png)

-There are three button at the top of the class hierarchy view.
+There are three buttons at the top of the class hierarchy view.
 These allow you to add a subclass, add a sibling or delete a selected class.
-We will use the add subclass button to add a child class to OWL thing.
+We will use the 'add subclass' button to add a child class to OWL thing.
 For now, simply name this class cellular\_component.

 ![](./media/image10.png)